Definition of

 Classification according to type

-In different regions, the structures of these buildings were diverse: not only the materials available were taken into account but also the frequency of rain and other climatic elements that could affect the stability of the construction.
+In the different regions, the structures of these buildings were diverse: not only the materials used were taken into account but also the frequency of rain and other climatic elements that could affect the stability of the construction.

-There are different types of chalets known today, each derived from a particular region.
-Some of them are the American, Anglo-Saxon, Norman, Anglo-Norman, Italian and Germanic style chalets , among others.
-It is worth mentioning that in each country there are also particular names for them according to the region where they are established.
+Different types of chalets are known today, each derived from a particular region.
+Some of them are American, Anglo-Saxon, Norman, Anglo-Norman, Italian and Germanic style chalets , among others.
+It is worth mentioning that in each country, particular names are also known for them according to the region where they are established.

-It was a Valencian, whose name was Rafael Díaz , who was responsible for building a very particular building in the heart of Buenos Aires , a luxury that this man was able to afford at the end of the 19th century and which we can all still enjoy with our eyes.
+It was a Valencian, whose name was Rafael Díaz , who was responsible for building a very particular building in the heart of Buenos Aires , a luxury that this man could afford at the end of the 19th century and that we can all still enjoy with our eyes.

-It is a Norman-style chalet perched on top of a nine-story building that could be one of the most identifying symbols of the city.
+It is a Norman-type chalet perched on top of a nine-story building that could be one of the most identifying signs of the city.

-Díaz came to Buenos Aires in search of a better life and, after working for several years as an employee, founded a furniture company with which he achieved great business success; thus he became the manager of the largest furniture store in all of Latin America , with its headquarters just a few steps from where the Obelisco would later be erected .
+Díaz came to Buenos Aires in search of a better life and, after working for several years in a dependent relationship, he founded a furniture house with which he achieved great business successes; Thus he became the manager of the largest furniture store in all of Latin America , with its headquarters a few steps from where the Obelisk would later be erected .

-As Díaz was passionate about chalets , mainly in the Norman style, he decided to build one on top of his shop; not only was it one of the first chalets built in a city , but it also became famous for being built on top of a tall building.
+As Díaz was passionate about chalets , mainly of the Norman style, he decided to build one on top of his store; Not only was it one of the first chalets built in a city , but it also became famous for being built on top of a tall building.

-Today, despite the many changes the city has undergone , the chalet is still there, surviving the inclement weather, covered by numerous advertising posters that prevent it from seeing the city and even the coast of Uruguay (which could be seen on very sunny days).
+Currently, despite the numerous changes that the city has undergone , the chalet continues there, surviving the inclement weather, covered by numerous advertising posters that prevent it from seeing the city and even the coast of Uruguay (which on very sunny days could be seen ).